xisonc/hcaptcha-for-elementor-forms/README.md

 I was tired of Google's ReCAPTCHA failing to prevent spam on my WP / Elementor sites so I hacked this together.

+Note: this plugin requires Elementor Pro to unlock the Forms widget

 # Known Bugs

 1. This plugin uses a custom form element called 'hcaptcha', elementor pro hard codes some options based on element type to enable/disable options such as "Required", so the "Required" option must be toggled off when added to a form.